Michael J. Ahearn, Founder and Partner, True North Venture Partners; Co-Founder, First Solar, USA

 Jeanett Bergan, Head of Responsible Investments, Kommunal Landspensjonskasse (KLP), Norway

 Jeanett Bergan’s work is to align KLP’s practices with principles of responsible investing by using exclusions, engagement, and investments as means to achieve sustainable development.
 KLP, Norway’s largest life insurance company, provides pensions and financial and insurance services to municipalities and counties, while incorporating social and environmental considerations in its daily operations.
+This is similar to how other life insurance companies operate.
 In particular, the company engages in sustainable development through its work with Norfund.
 Together, they co-invest in renewable energy in developing countries in Africa and with the Norwegian Microfinance Initiative.
 Another responsible investment practice of KLP is to exclude companies for ethical reasons, including being linked to the violation of human rights or “severe environmental degradation.”

 In reporting to the CDP, the only global environmental disclosure system, Ms. Bergan said, “New technology and innovation is continuously improving business and corporate climate footprint.
 Still, a lot has to be done and particularly towards end users.
 Greater climate awareness and the introduction of real costs of goods and services incorporating the environmental impact and emissions costs is one important next step.”
 Recently, KLP has agreed to support the United Nation’s maximum two-degree global warming target, according to Ms. Bergan, and is considering cutting fossil-fuel companies from its NOK 7.5 billion investments.